ntustison/LAMNrFlows/Manuscript/methods.md

 negatives are available, while HSIC captures non-linear dependence at the cost of \(O(B^2)\) kernel operations, where $B =$ batch size.
-In all cases, the alignment term acts only on shared coordinates, leaving private coordinates free to capture view-specific variation.
-In practice, we choose the alignment objective based on computational budget and the expected structure of the views.
+In all cases, the alignment term acts only on shared coordinates, leaving private coordinates free to capture view-specific variation.[^align]

-For small batches or limited compute, Pearson or VICReg are attractive.
-When we want stronger redundancy reduction without negatives, Barlow Twins is a good default.
-InfoNCE is most useful for large-batch, discriminative alignment (e.g., retrieval-like settings), and HSIC is reserved for settings where non-linear cross-modality relations are expected to be dominant.
+[^align]: In practice, we choose the alignment objective based on both computational budget and the expected cross-view structure.
+For small batches or limited compute, simple second-order methods such as Pearson correlation, or non-contrastive objectives such as VICReg, are attractive because they are stable and inexpensive to estimate.
+When stronger redundancy reduction is needed while still avoiding negative pairs, Barlow Twins is a good default, explicitly driving cross-correlation matrices towards identity.
+InfoNCE is most useful when we can train with large batches and many in-batch negatives, for example in discriminative multiview matching or retrieval-style scenarios where each sample in one view must be matched against many candidates in another.
+HSIC-based alignment is reserved for settings where we expect predominantly non-linear cross-modality relations as it can capture richer dependencies than correlations but carries an $O(B^2)$ kernel cost and is more sensitive to kernel and bandwidth choices.

 ### Shared-subspace screening with CCA and HSIC